Terraform Best Practices: The 24 Practices You Should Adopt

 Terraform Best Practice 22: Validate your Terraform Code

-The goal of building infrastructure as code (IaC) with Terraform is to manage and deploy infrastructure with reliability while utilizing best practices.
-In order to identify and address problems as early in the development process as feasible, the ‘terraform validate’ command verifies the configuration files in a directory, referring exclusively to the configuration.
+The goal of building infrastructure as code (IaC) with Terraform is to manage and deploy infrastructure reliably while utilizing best practices.
+To identify and address problems as early in the development process as feasible, the ‘terraform validate’ command verifies the configuration files in a directory, referring exclusively to the configuration.

-Therefore, we advise you to develop the habit of running the “terraform validate” command frequently and early while creating your Terraform configurations because it is quicker and requires fewer inputs than running a plan.
+Therefore, we advise you to develop the habit of running the “terraform validate” command frequently and early while creating your Terraform configurations.
+It is quicker and requires fewer inputs than running a plan.

-Tip 22: Always run the ‘terraform validate’ command while you are working on writing Terraform configuration files and make it a habit to identify and address problems as early as possible.
+Always run the ‘terraform validate’ command while working on writing Terraform configuration files, and make it a habit to identify and address problems as early as possible.

 Terraform Best Practice 23: Use Checkov to analyze your Terraform code